cyb3rp03t/cyb3rp03t/README.md

 Research is the centre of this, not a side output.
 What that looks like in practice:

+- **740+ intelligence reports** written and led across platforms: global and country assessments, ransomware and sector reporting, fraud intelligence, threat actor profiles and executive briefs
-- **Long-form threat research**, published rather than filed internally: ransomware economics, dark web and credential markets, attack surface exposure, supply chain compromise, executive impersonation and deepfakes, and AI-enabled attack techniques
+- **60+ long-form threat research articles**, published rather than filed internally: ransomware economics, dark web and credential markets, attack surface exposure, supply chain compromise, executive impersonation and deepfakes, and AI-enabled attack techniques
 - **Vulnerability exploitation timelines** worked through CVSS, EPSS and KEV together, because severity alone has never told anyone what to patch first
 - **Raw feeds turned into finished intelligence**: victim records across dozens of ransomware groups and many countries normalised into quarterly datasets, with consolidated IOC sets behind them
 - **Exploitation-chain analysis** on live vulnerability classes, written up publicly alongside the detection content that came out of it
 - **Threat actor and group profiling** built on HUMINT and dark web work, not on recycled vendor reporting

+### 🧪 Platform And Vendor Assessment

+I evaluate threat intelligence platforms against the requirements they are supposed to serve: what a team actually needs collected, how sources are graded, whether findings carry confidence, and whether the output survives a sceptical read.
+That comes from owning the intelligence capabilities a platform roadmap had to deliver, and from mapping the vendor landscape into direct, adjacent and out-of-category tiers rather than treating every logo as a competitor.

 <details>
 <summary><b>🧭 How I work</b></summary>